 Where to hire a boat in the Netherlands

-There is a large selection of companies from where you can rent a boat in the Netherlands.
-Choosing the company that best serves your needs also depends on where you live, so it’s best to first start looking locally.
+There are many companies that you can rent a boat from in the Netherlands.
+Choosing the company that best serves your needs also depends on where you live, so it’s best to start looking locally first.

 Amsterdam, for example, has many different companies and individuals renting out their boats to tourists.
-Much of the offers available really depends on your location, and what kind of boat you are looking for.
+Many of the options available really depend on your location, and what kind of boat you’re looking for.

 Another great website to consider is Vakantie Varen, where you can find anything from smaller motorboats to sailboats, with many of them not requiring a license.
-Another similar website you can find plenty of diverse boats on is Click and Boat.
+If none of these options worked for you, another website you can find plenty of diverse boats on is Click and Boat.

-If you prefer a more hands-on approach to finding and renting boats, go to your local tourist info point and they can certainly guide you further to finding the closest boat rentals in your area.
+If you prefer a more hands-on approach to finding and renting boats, go to your local tourist info point and they can certainly guide you further in finding the best boat rentals in your area.

 A romantic boat tour in Amsterdam